gagemilligan/starwars/README.md

 # starwars
-starwars page whre users can create an account and they can add information and posts about characters events and any thing starwars
+starwars page where users can create an account and they can add information and posts about characters events and any thing starwars

 notes: